enjelesposo/anglesposo-blog/_posts/2021-06-06-the-first-step.md

 - r/learnjavascript

 <br/>

 #### If you're interested go and check out this free course in coursera about learning:
 [Learning How to Learn: Powerful mental tools to help you master tough subjects](https://www.coursera.org/learn/learning-how-to-learn)

 <br/>
 Just like every journey there will be hardships.
 Learning a new skill can be frustrating, heck, I even asked myself if I'm smart enough to learn programming, but seeing myself improve day by day is enough to keep me going.
-I know I'm still on the early stage of my journey and I know that there will be even more harships that will come my way, but what matters is being persistent in learning.
+I know I'm still on the early stage of my journey and I know that there will be even more harships that'll come my way, but what matters is being persistent in learning.
 Take a rest if you need to, but never quit.
-Be patient with the results and one day you'll be surprised how far you've come.
+Be patient with the results and one day you'll be surprised on how far you've come.

 <br/>
 # Learning never stops!